mekline/ClipboardHeadbop/Script - ClipboadHeadbop.md

 #### Toy introduction

-#### Toy demo

-#### Toy handoff (first action)

-#### Exploration

-#### Wrap-up

-And guess what, I also have this cool toy.
-Look at my toy!
+"And guess what, I also have another cool toy, but first I need to just write something down."

+Spend 5-10 seconds actually writing.
+Body positions:

+- Two-hands: Dominant hand writing, non-dominant wrapping over the top of the clipboad.
+Clipboard rests on your lap, slightly off center from the toy position.
+Face straight toward the child (shouldn't need to shift much between writing and toy focus)

+- One-hand: Dominant hand writing with clipboard on lap.
+All else the same, but non-dominant hand rests on the table.
+Don't be ostentatious, but do use a big movement to put your hand down rather than 'sneaking'.
+If you move away to interact with the toy, replace your hands in  the same way.

-*Note: make sure not to touch top surface of toy at any point.
+Place toy on the table, right in front of you. ***Note: make sure not to touch top surface of toy at any point.
 Pick it up by the sides only.

-But you know what, I'm cold!
-(Shivering motions)
-I'm gonna wear this blanket.
-I'm wrapping myself aaall up... (make a bit of a production about it.
-Adjust yourself so hand's free, but NOT visible to child.)
+Return to writing posture.

+"Whoa, cool, look at this!"

+Spend 5-10 sec writing.

+"Let me show you!
+Look...."
+- "...watch me!"
+- "...I'm gonna dax!"
+- "...I'm gonna dax my toy!"

+Toy demonstration: Start from a straight backed posture.
+Bend fairly slowly all the way down to hit the toy, then rise fully back up.

+"Wow, cool..."
+- "look at that!"
+- "I daxed!"
+- "I daxed my toy!"

+"That's so cool!" (keep writing)

+"I'm gonna do that again!
+Look...."
+- "...watch me!"
+- "...I'm gonna dax!"
+- "...I'm gonna dax my toy!"

+Repeat toy demonstration.

+"Yeah..."
+- "look at that!"
+- "I daxed!"
+- "I daxed my toy!"

 And guess what?
 I'm gonna dax my toy?
 (I'm gonna dax at my toy/Look at me!)
 *Lean over and touch toy with head, spins